 Equus Hotel is proud to be Waikiki’s first Green Hotel.
-As an environment friendly hotel, educating our guests about their opportunity to participate in keeping Hawaii beautiful for future generations to enjoy, is an important part of our mission.
-We make every effort to improve our footprint on Mother Nature and preserve the beauty of Hawaii, while still providing the comforts of a boutique hotel.
+As an environmentally-friendly hotel, it’s an important part of our mission to educate guests on the opportunity to participate in keeping Hawaii beautiful for future generations to enjoy.
+We make every effort to improve our footprint on Mother Nature and preserve the natural beauty of Hawaii, while continuing to provide the comforts of our family-owned boutique hotel.

-As a proud partner of Hawaii Farm Trails supporting Project Kanu, The Equus Hotel is dedicated to planting carbon-sequestering food trees that will nourish and regenerate Hawaii.
+As a proud partner of Kind Traveler’s Every Stay Gives Back certification supporting Hawaii Farm Trails’ Project Kanu, The Equus Hotel is dedicated to empowering guests to contribute towards agroforestry efforts in planting carbon-sequestering food trees that will nourish and regenerate Hawaii.

 AGROFORESTRY – A TRADITIONAL FORM OF AGRICULTURE THAT INTEGRATES